 - Some insurers will look into your family medical history to establish whether there is increased risk of contracting a serious illness, like cancer

-- If there’s a history of severe hereditary illnesses in your family, this is highly likely to increase the cost of your premiums.
+- If there is a history of severe hereditary illnesses in your family, this is highly likely to increase the cost of your premiums.

-- If you’ve used tobacco or nicotine products in the past 12 months, insurers class you as a smoker
+- If you have used tobacco or nicotine products in the past 12 months, insurers class you as a smoker

 - Smokers statistically live shorter lives and are therefore considered a higher risk by insurers